 Disadvantage of this approach – Managing two sets of pages.
 One for your website and one for mobile only.

-Deploy IT to detect device and transcode based on mobile device.
+Deploy IT to detect devices and transcode based on mobile devices.

 Disadvantages?
 You constantly have to update your database when new software is released or new makes/models of devices are introduced.

-Whichever option you decide to go with is realy based on available resources and specific business needs.
-Below are the SEO Best practices to follow while developing your mobile website:
+Below are the SEO best practices to follow while developing your mobile website:

-- Do your Mobile research – Understanding of predictive text – Optimize for perdictive words that users enter while searching
+- Do your Mobile research – Understand predictive text – Optimize for predictive words that users enter while searching

 - Emulation and testing – test your site on a variety of emulators and also test it on real handsets.

-- Adhere to accessibility standards – check out http://www.w3.org/Mobile/ for more info
+- Adhere to Google’s mobile-friendly standards – check out https://developers.google.com/search/mobile-sites for more info